strapi/strapi/docs/3.0.0-beta.x/concepts/concepts.md

   - [`middleware.json`](../configurations/configurations.html#middleware): contains the middleware settings of the project.
 - [`/hooks`](../advanced/hooks.html): contains the custom hooks of the project.
 - [`/middlewares`](../advanced/middlewares.html): contains the custom middlewares of the project.
+- [`/admin`](../advanced/customize-admin.md): contains your local plugins.
 - [`/extensions`](#extensions): contains the files to extend installed plugins.
 - [`/plugins`](#plugin): contains your local plugins.
 - [`/public`](#public-assets): contains the file accessible to the outside world.
-- [`/build`](../guides/deployment.md): contains your admin panel UI build.
+- `/build`: contains your admin panel UI build.
-- `/.cache`: contains copied files used to build your admin panel. (this folder should be ignored by versionning tools)
+- `/.cache`: contains files used to build your admin panel.

 ::: note
 Inside the `/config` folder, every folder will be parsed and injected into the global object `strapi.config`.
 Let's say, you added a folder named `credentials` with two files `stripe.json` and `paypal.json` into it.
 The content of these files will be accessible through `strapi.config.credentials.stripe` and `strapi.config.credentials.paypal`.